ibm-cloud-docs/event-notifications/en-monitoring-metrics.md

 ### Filter your metrics
 {: #en-understand-dashboard-attributes}

-Use the listed attributes to filter you results in the dashbaord:
+Use the listed attributes to filter your results in the dashbaord:

  * **Destination Type**